signalkraft/mypyllant-component/README.md

 | Outdoor Temperature | °C | temperature | 2.29 |
 | System Mode |  |  | REGULAR |
 | Water Pressure | bar | pressure | 1.4 |

+## Services

+There are custom services to control holiday mode and quick veto temperatures for each climate zone.
+Search for "myvaillant" in Developer Tools > Services in your Home Assistant instance to get the full list plus an interactive UI.

 ## Contributing